awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 +  [kms:ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) permission in the key policy of the primary key\.
 + [kms:CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) permission in an IAM policy that is effective in the replica key Region\.

 Use caution when allowing these permissions\.
-They allow principals to create CMKs and the key policies that authorize their use\.
+They allow principals to create KMS keys and the key policies that authorize their use\.
 The `kms:ReplicateKey` permission also authorizes the transfer of key material across Region boundaries within AWS KMS\.

 To restrict the AWS Regions in which a multi\-Region key can be replicated, use the [kms:ReplicaRegion](policy-conditions.md#conditions-kms-replica-region) condition key\.
 It limits only the `kms:ReplicateKey` permission\.
 Otherwise, it has no effect\.
 For example, the following key policy allows the principal to replicate this primary key, but only in the specified Regions\.